lazysasha/barista-service/assignment.md

 - Implement the `DeliveryDeserializer` class (see OrderSerializer for inspiration) so the counter can deserialize the message.
 - Create a new incoming and outgoing channel pair (3 properties each) in the `application.properties`.
-- Put the `DeliveryDeserializer` in the deserialization configuration for the incoming channel in the `application.properties`
+- Put the `DeliveryDeserializer` in the deserialization configuration for the incoming channel in the `application.properties`.
+- Add an additional property `broadcast` and set it to `true` for the incoming channel in the `application.properties`.
 - Choose a topic name (for example `delivery`).

 In the `makeBeverage` method in the `Barista` class: